Restream/redmine_elasticsearch/README.md

         }
     }

-You can explicitly specify the elasticsearch cluster by setting the ELASTICSEARCH_URL environment variable.
+You can explicitly specify the elasticsearch cluster by setting the **ELASTICSEARCH_URL** environment variable.

 ## Usage

 The plugin enables full-text search capabilities in Redmine.

 Search is performed using a query string, which is parsed into a series of terms and operators.
 A term can be a single word (*another* or *issue*) or a phrase (*another issue*).
 Operators allow you to customize your search.

 For more information about the query string syntax, see [Elasticsearch Reference]( http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).

-Search and result counting are performed according to the current user permissions.
+The search results are counted and displayed according to the current user permissions.

 You can search for one word by typing the word or its initial part in the **Search** box.
 If you type several words, the search results will show pages that contain at least one of these words.
 To search for all words, enable the **All words** check box.
 If you want to search for the exact phrase, surround it by double quotes (*"another issue"*).
 ![search options](elasticsearch_1.PNG)